Haidar-Al-Sous/Semantic-matching/README.md

 - Following these two methods results in word embeddings that carry the context information contained within it Best sentence embeddings.

 ## Results
+We compared the results we obtained on Kaggle and found that Sentence-BERT Embeddings surpassed all of them.
 | Model Name                                   | Train Log Loss | Test Log Loss |
 |----------------------------------------------|----------------|---------------|
 | Unweighted Average of Word2vec Embeddings    | 12.32          | 7.55          |